DAIC-tud/docs/content/en/tud_clusters/_index.md

 ## TU Delft clusters

-DAIC is one of several clusters accessible to TU Delft researchers (and their collaborators).
+DAIC is one of several clusters accessible to TU Delft CS researchers (and their collaborators).
 The table below gives a comparison between these in terms of use case, eligible users, and other characteristics.

 <table>